6 Change Management Stages

 In this stage, the change is managed and moves forward.
 Recognize that all will not go perfectly.
 Change always takes longer than anticipated.
 Change activities are ignored as employees tackle their day-to-day responsibilities.

-One Vice President at a client company said that his biggest mistake when he was trying to transform his workplace was to allow non-supportive managers to stay 18 months.
+One Vice President at a scientific manufacturing company said that his biggest mistake when he was trying to transform his workplace was to allow non-supportive managers to stay 18 months.
 He should have fired them much sooner was his conclusion.

 Stage 6: Integration